 See our Visitor and Membership Information if you want to join our group from outside MIT.

-Student Research Opportunities for MIT Students - Fall 2013
+Student Research Opportunities for MIT Students - IAP/Spring 2017

-See below for the projects we offered, if you'd like to familiarize yourself with our interests.
+See below for some of the projects we offered in the past, if you'd like to familiarize yourself with our interests.

 Table of Contents